Tom McDonald (Australian footballer): 2015-2016

-2017-present
+2017-2026

 Following Max Gawn's early season hamstring injury, McDonald was used as a back-up ruckman to assist the undersized Cameron Pedersen.
 McDonald also played as a wingman.
 Playing in this role, McDonald was awarded three Brownlow votes for amassing 26 disposals, twelve marks and a goal against the Essendon Bombers in round 5.

 Following his success in the forward line during the previous season, it was believed that McDonald would continue in his newfound role while assisting in the ruck when required.
 However, a niggling toe injury during the following pre-season kept McDonald sidelined for the opening five rounds of the 2018 AFL season, before he finally returned with two goals and 16 disposals in a 36-point win against Essendon.
 During the 2018 Queen's Birthday match, McDonald kicked a career high six goals as Melbourne lost to Collingwood by 42 points.
 Mid-way through the season, McDonald signed with the Demons for a further four years.